+The programme outcomes have references to the benchmark statements for Agriculture, forestry, agricultural sciences, food sciences and consumer sciences and Biology.
 The programme provides opportunities for students to develop and demonstrate knowledge and understanding, qualities, skills and other attributes in the following areas.
-The programme outcomes have references to the benchmark statements for Agriculture, forestry, agricultural sciences, food sciences and consumer sciences and Biology.

-Knowledge and Understanding On completing the programme students should have gained and be able to demonstrate: A1 A detailed understanding of the fundamental sciences which underpin animal science.
-A2 An understanding of the technical language, terminology and use of Latin relevant to animal science.
-A3 A detailed understanding of the application of fundamental science to animal science.
-A4 An understanding of the scientific, societal and environmental influences on animal science.
-A5 An understanding of the relevance of animal science to human needs and expectations at local, national and international levels.
-A6 An understanding of the interrelationships between animal science and other disciplines (e.g. psychology, ecology, agriculture, environmental biology).
-A7 A desire to pursue new knowledge and understanding from current research.
-After Stage 1 students will have gained a depth of knowledge and understanding of fundamental science (genetics, microbiology etc.) which provides them with a sound platform upon which to progress to more applied and in-depth study in Stages 2 and 3 respectively.
-By the end of the programme, the process and results of accumulating and consolidating knowledge and understanding of the areas outlined above will provide a sound basis for particular students to progress to post-graduate studies in appropriate fields of animal science. ching and Learning Methods Lectures are the main way of imparting knowledge and understanding (A1-A7) but seminars and small group tutorials are also used: seminars and tutorials are led by staff and/or students and occasionally by visiting speakers.
+Knowledge and Understanding

+On completing the programme students should have gained and be able to demonstrate:

+- A1 A detailed understanding of the fundamental sciences which underpin animal science. - A2 An understanding of the technical language, terminology and use of Latin relevant to animal science. - A3 A detailed understanding of the application of fundamental science to animal science. - A4 An understanding of the scientific, societal and environmental influences on animal science. - A5 An understanding of the relevance of animal science to human needs and expectations at local, national and international levels. - A6 An understanding of the interrelationships between animal science and other disciplines (e.g. psychology, ecology, agriculture, environmental biology). - A7 A desire to pursue new knowledge and understanding from current research.

+After Stage 1, students will have gained a depth of knowledge and understanding of fundamental science (genetics, microbiology etc.) which provides them with a sound platform upon which to progress to more applied and in-depth study in Stage 2 and 3 respectively.

+By the end of the programme, the process and results of accumulating and consolidating knowledge and understanding of the areas outlined above will provide a sound basis for particular students to progress to post-graduate studies in appropriate fields of animal science.

+Lectures are the main way of imparting knowledge and understanding (A1-A7) but seminars and small group tutorials are also used: seminars and tutorials are led by staff and/or students and occasionally by visiting speakers.
 Practical classes feature throughout all three Stages, and include laboratory classes and field visits to the two University farms, as well as other farms, companion animal holdings, animal rescue centres and research stations in the region.
 Workshops introducing and applying computer software packages or specific case studies also feature in the programme.

 Students are encouraged to contribute to their own learning experience by independent reading.
 They are provided with references to books, scientific papers and other learning materials to enhance their understanding of specific subject areas.
 Group work exercises encourage a collective approach and responsibility for gathering knowledge and sharing understanding.
 The Induction Week programme includes activities that introduce and practice various learning methods and strategies appropriate to each stage of the programme.

-Primarily assessed by unseen, written examinations supported by a variety of different forms of coursework that include essays, projects, case studies, presentations and other exercises.
+Assessment of the programme is primarily by unseen, written examinations supported by a variety of different forms of coursework that include essays, projects, case studies, presentations and other exercises.
 Most modules include coursework, thus ensuring an element of formative as well as summative assessment.
 Seminar, tutorial and poster presentation exercises assess knowledge and understanding that is demonstrated verbally.
-At Stage 3, the Animal Science Research Project (ACE3097) or the Animal Science Dissertation (ACE3096) (students must choose one or the other) are not directly supported by lectures or seminars but nevertheless allow for assessment of students' abilities to independently acquire knowledge and understanding (A4-A6).
+At Stage 3, the Animal Science Research Project (ACE3097) or the Animal Science Dissertation (ACE3096) (students must choose one or the other) are not directly supported by lectures or seminars but nevertheless allow for assessment of students' abilities to independently acquire knowledge and understanding (A4-A6) specifically from new research (A7).